 Sure I understand Staples made an error on the price of the Copic Set A, but they ALSO made errors on ALL THE OTHER 72 marker sets (A through E).
 Now at that point it isn’t “one accidental pricing error” it seemed to me that (despite how silly I knew the prices to be) it was an intentional trend of pricing of those markers, since it was across all five 72 marker sets.
 That’s a lot more egregious than one pricing error misprint somewhere.

-jenmontes asked: The problem that I have with the "it's not really bait and switch" argument is that it assumes they got nothing out of the deal, but that is incorrect: they now have our email addresses, mailing addresses, phone numbers, and other data.
+jenmontes said: The problem that I have with the "it's not really bait and switch" argument is that it assumes they got nothing out of the deal, but that is incorrect: they now have our email addresses, mailing addresses, phone numbers, and other data.
 In addition to that, they also know that we're savvy enough to know that those Copics were a steal...
 From a marketing perspective, that is a treasure trove of data!
 Collecting data is how Google made their billions, but at least we got cool services for it.

 the old consumerist article link doesn’t work anymore. here’s one with the wayback machine:

 They wrote an article EVERYONE should read regarding this whole thing.
 Staples did not go against the law with what they did.
 I do hope everyone realizes this.
 It is NOT false advertising, nor bait and switch.
 Please stop complaining about this.
 Whining never solves anything anyway.

 SCF: I never claimed what they did was against the law, nor did I claim it was a bait and switch.
 I do believe there was more than met the eye (Considering how MANY Items were “typographically errored”) but that’s just conjecture.
 I for one, Know I will take my business elsewhere, considering the way Staples handled everything was completely unprofessional and a nightmare.